 What is the ideal manager?
 How about the ideal managerial team?
 This is an incredibly different question to answer.
 However, Dr Ichak Adizes - founder of the Adizes Institute - created the PAEI model during the 1970s with the aim of defining all the roles required of a managerial team or the behaviours required of a well-balanced manager.

 The four roles defined by Adizes were:

-These individuals are often fast and hard workers, experienced in meeting specific deadlines and requirements.
-They are also incredibly ambitious, and often put a significant amount of pressure on their team members to meet their individual ideals.
+Characteristics of Producers: These individuals are often fast and hard workers, experienced in meeting specific deadlines and requirements.
+They are also incredibly ambitious and often put a significant amount of pressure on their team members to meet their individual ideals.

 In Adizes' view, a team or leadership requires a balance of the four different styles in order to be truly successful.
-Therefore, this framework can be handy when one is trying to develop a team, as it can be used to identify areas in which the organisation or group is lacking, and recruit or train individuals as to fill these gaps based on their personality, attributes and behaviours.
-Remember: diversity is always beneficial to organisational progress.
+Therefore, this framework can be handy when one is trying to develop a team, as it can be used to identify areas in which the organisation or group is lacking and consequently recruit or train individuals to fill these gaps based on their personality, attributes and behaviours - Diversity is always beneficial to organisational progress.

 When doing so, one should always consider self-improvement and recruitment alongside the culture, values, beliefs and objectives of the organisation.
 Teams should always be built in such a way that they align themselves with organisational direction.
 However, if you find that your individual, or team, traits and goals do not align with the organisational culture, it is also sometimes possible that this can be reconsidered in order to match your group.